-We are planning some good times, and taking a slightly different approach.
-See details below.
+We are planning some good times and taking a slightly different approach.

-A detailed schedule will be posted by March.
-The general flow is below, subject to change.
+A detailed schedule will be posted by March 1.

 You know how when you go to a dance weekend or a festival, and you have these important life conversations with folks, somewhat randomly?
 Sometimes these unplanned conversations about relationships, life, and struggles can lead us to make different decisions in our lives.
 We wanted to create a weekend where we dance, eat, and talk together intentionally about things that matter.
 Workshops will be lead by multiple people to provide a variety of topics to dive into.
 More details to come.